 Most of the Bhutan trek involves 5 to 6 hours of daily walk and it’s important to train your body and mind to reach this goal.
 Training on the treadmill or taking a day hike with at least 10 Kgs of the backpack will built your body for the trek.

-Learn to use walking Poles: Using walking poles is not for the weak one but to protect your knees while descending gives support to your thighs and knees.
-Walking ople will also help you to clear paths or at times protect from wild animals.
+Learn to use walking Poles: Using walking poles is not for the weak ones but to protect your knees while descending gives support to your thighs and knees.
+Walking people will also help you to clear paths or at times protect from wild animals.

 6.Stay Hydrated throughout your trek:

 Our team will make sure that you carry a good amount of drinking water or Juice to keep yourself hydrated.
-You can carry this on your backpack.
+You can carry this in your backpack.

 More injuries during the trek occur due to a lack of flexibility.
-We always recommend stretching properly before and after your workouts, as well as before and after hiking on the actual trek.
+We always recommend stretching properly before and after your workouts and after hiking on the actual trek.

 Bhutan Travel Tours

-Besides trekking, you can do a cultural tour combining with your Trekking Packages.
-Our tailor-made tour starts from 1 day Tiger Nest Hike to 15 days Eastern Bhutan Tour.
-All our Bhutan Travel Packages are private and you do not join any groups.
+Besides trekking, you can do a cultural tour combined with your Trekking activity.
+Our Bhutan Tour and Trekking Packages start from 1 day Tiger Nest Hike to 22 days Wilderness tour of Bhutan.
+All our Bhutan Tour and Travel Packages are private and you do not join any groups.
+We can also customize your tour with festivals, Adventures like rafting, cycling, or Bird watching.

 FAQ ABOUT TREKKING IN BHUTAN